Meet our Therapy Dog handlers

 I resigned from Hull City Council in April 2010 to concentrate on Pet Respect.

-Marina Hartley (Jess’s Handler)
+Marina Hartley (Jess’s Owner)

 I have Qualifications in Animal Assisted Therapy and Pet Bereavement Counselling; I have helped run a dog training club in Hull.